Bellfalasch/gem-nextjs/README.md

 ## Local Development Prerequisites

 In order to authenticate frontend with backend, some tokens are needed.
 For local development, copy the `.env.example`-file and name it `.env`.
 Fill out the variables in it.
 Use the tutorial for some guidance.
 This file must never be added to git.
 Keep the `.example`-file.

+## Enonic XP

+Requires Enonic XP to run as it serves the data headless to this app.
+The repo `internal-gem-backend` contains the backend parts for this app to work.